 SAG Consensus on TRM Development and Updates

 The Illinois Statewide Technical Reference Manual was developed to comply with the Commission’s Final Orders from the electric and gas Utilities’ energy efficiency Plan dockets.
 In the Final Orders, the ICC required the Utilities to work with DCEO and the SAG to develop a statewide TRM.
 See, e.g., ComEd’s Final Order (Docket No. 10-0570, Final Order at 59-60, December 21, 2010); Ameren’s Final Order (Docket No. 10-0568, Order on Rehearing at 19, May 24, 2011); Peoples Gas/North Shore Gas’ Final Order (Docket No. 10-0564, Final Orderat 76, May 24, 2011), and Nicor Gas’ Final Order (Docket No. 10-0562, Final Order at 30, May 24, 2011).
 Each Utility’s Order enables it to implement energy efficiency programs and also provides guidance concerning the TRM.
 Generally speaking, these Orders describe the TRM’s creation and maintenance as being a collaborative process between the Program Administrators and the SAG.
 As a result and as a document that applies statewide, the TRM has been and will continue to be developed through a collaborative using the SAG process.
 In practice, this means that the TAC will work toward consensus on the issue first, and then bring the result to the SAG for its review and comment.
 Through the annual TRM Update Process, SAG participants shall make good faith efforts to reach consensus on all TRM Updates.

-Once consensus develops at the SAG level, the TRM Administrator will include the changes in the Updated TRM that is submitted to the Commission for approval.
-To the extent a consensus among Program Administrators and non-financially interested stakeholders cannot be reached regarding issues related to specific TRM updates, the TRM Administrator shall have the authority to use its best judgment to propose a resolution of the issue and include such in the updated TRM that gets submitted to the ICC for approval.
-For transparency and informational purposes, the ICC Staff will document such dispute and include a link to a “Comparison Exhibit of Non-Consensus TRM Update Issues” developed by the TRM Administrator in the Staff Report submitted to the Commission.
+To the extent a consensus among Program Administrators and non-conflicted stakeholders cannot be reached regarding issues related to specific TRM updates, the TRM Administrator shall have the authority to use its best judgment to propose a resolution of the issue and include such in the updated TRM that gets submitted to the ICC for approval.
+For transparency and informational purposes, the TRM Administrator will notify the SAG and IQ Committees or such disputes as soon as they are known, and the ICC Staff will document such dispute and include a link to a “Comparison Exhibit of Non-Consensus TRM Update Issues” developed by the TRM Administrator in the Staff Report submitted to the Commission.
 The “Comparison Exhibit of Non-Consensus TRM Update Issues” will document, with input from the parties, the various parties’ positions concerning a non-consensus TRM update as well as the TRM Administrator’s rationale for its decision to resolve the issue.

+If Program Administrators, non-conflicted stakeholders, and ICC Staff reach consensus regarding an appropriate assumption related to specific IL-TRM updates, that consensus shall be deemed for the upcoming Program Year and included in the updated IL-TRM that gets submitted to the ICC for approval, even if it is different from the TRM Administrator’s recommendation.
+If the consensus reached by Program Administrators, non-conflicted stakeholders, and ICC Staff is different from the TRM Administrator’s recommendation, for transparency and informational purposes, the TRM Administrator will notify the SAG and IQ Committees of such differing recommendations as soon as they are known, and the ICC Staff will document such differing recommendations and include a link to a “Comparison Exhibit of Consensus and TRM Administrator IL-TRM Update Issues” developed by the IL-TRM Administrator in the Staff Report submitted to the Commission.
+The “Comparison Exhibit of Consensus and TRM Administrator IL-TRM Update Issues” will document, with input from the parties, the consensus reached by Program Administrators, non-conflicted stakeholders, and ICC Staff as well as the IL-TRM Administrator’s rationale for its recommendation.